otrv4/otrv4/otrv4.md

 X (POINT)
   The ephemeral public ECDH key.
 A (MPI)
   The ephemeral public D-H key.
+Note that even though this is in uppercase, this is NOT a POINT.
 ```

 #### DRE-Auth message